Pope Celestine V: Papacy

 Shortly after assuming office, Celestine issued a papal bull granting a rare plenary indulgence to all pilgrims visiting Santa Maria di Collemaggio through its holy door on the anniversary of his papal coronation.
 The Celestinian forgiveness (Perdonanza Celestiniana) festival is celebrated in L'Aquila every 28–29 August in commemoration of this event.

 With no political experience, Celestine proved to be an especially weak and ineffectual pope.
 He held his office in the Kingdom of Naples, out of contact with the Roman Curia and under the complete power of King Charles II.
 He appointed the king's favorites to Church offices, sometimes several to the same office.
 One of these was Louis of Toulouse, whom Celestine ordered given clerical tonsure and minor orders, although this was not carried out.
 He renewed a decree of Pope Gregory X that had established stringent rules for papal conclaves after a similarly prolonged election.
 In one decree, he appointed three cardinals to govern the Church during Advent while he fasted, which was again refused.

 Realizing his lack of authority and personal incompatibility with papal duties, he consulted with Cardinal Benedetto Caetani (his eventual successor) about the possibility of resignation.
 This resulted in one final decree declaring the right of resignation.
 He promptly exercised this right, resigning on 13 December 1294, after five months and eight days as pope.
-In the formal instrument of renunciation, he cited as the causes moving him to the step: "The desire for humility, for a purer life, for a stainless conscience, the deficiencies of his own physical strength, his ignorance, the perverseness of the people, his longing for the tranquility of his former life".
+In the formal instrument of renunciation, he cited his reasons for resigning as "The desire for humility, for a purer life, for a stainless conscience, the deficiencies of his own physical strength, his ignorance, the perverseness of the people, his longing for the tranquility of his former life".
 Having divested himself of every outward symbol of papal dignity, he slipped away from Naples and attempted to retire to his old life of solitude.

 The next pope to resign of his own accord was Gregory XII in 1415 (to help end the Western Schism), followed by Benedict XVI in 2013, 719 years later.